MohammedBaqar0223/Insurellm/README.md

 - 🗂️ Context-aware responses grounded in retrieved documents (employees, contracts, and more)
 ## Tech Stack
 LLM	Google Gemini (gemini-2.5-flash) via langchain_google_genai<br>
-Embeddings	HuggingFace all-MiniLM-L6-v2
+Embeddings	HuggingFace all-MiniLM-L6-v2<br>
-Vector Store	Chroma (langchain_chroma)
+Vector Store	Chroma (langchain_chroma)<br>
-Orchestration	LangChain
+Orchestration	LangChain<br>
-UI	Gradio ChatInterface
+UI	Gradio ChatInterface<br>
-Environment	Python 3.13, python-dotenv
+Environment	Python 3.13, python-dotenv<br>
 ## How it Works
 - A knowledge base of documents (e.g. employee profiles, contracts) is embedded using a HuggingFace sentence-transformer model and stored in a persistent Chroma vector database.
 - When a user asks a question, the retriever fetches the most relevant document chunks from the vector store.
 - The retrieved context is injected into a system prompt, which is sent along with the user's question to the Gemini LLM.
 - The LLM generates a response grounded in the retrieved context, and the answer is displayed in a Gradio chat interface.
+## Vector Database
+Make sure a Chroma vector store (vector.db) has been created and populated with your knowledge base documents before running the app.
+The knowledge base used in this project includes files such as employee records and contracts under a knowledge-base/ directory.